-In the event of pregnancy and birth or adoption, fellows must notify the supervisor and respective head scientific coordinator of EPIET or EUPHEM as soon as possible, and produce a medical certificate or the appropriate documentation for the training site and FFO.
+In the event of pregnancy and birth or adoption, fellows must notify the supervisor and the Head of Fellowship Programme as soon as possible, and produce a medical certificate or the appropriate documentation for the training site and FFO.

 In the event of pregnancy and birth or adoption, fellows are entitled to maternity or paternity leave according to the rules of the employer and within the duration of the framework partnership agreement (FPA) signed with ECDC.
 The training period may be extended in order to ensure the minimum length of 23 months to be eligible for the diploma.